 The Class of 2006 is the most decorated class in the history of the LSU Soccer program as it completed its eligibility in 2009 with a class record of 50 wins in four seasons from 2006-09.
 The group captured three SEC West titles, earned three NCAA Tournament selections, placed No. 2 in the final SEC standings twice and combined for 10 All-America and 12 All-SEC picks in four seasons in Baton Rouge.

 A foundation is in place for the Tigers to compete at the highest level of college soccer for years to come after welcoming three-straight recruiting classes to Baton Rouge for the 2012, 2013 and 2014 seasons that were all rated among the Top 15 nationally on National Signing Day.

-The Tigers will line up with an international flair in 2015 as this year’s squad features 12 players with international experience as products of the Women’s National Team systems in Canada, Colombia, England, Mexico, New Zealand, Panama and the United States.
+The Tigers will line up with an international flair in 2016 as this year’s squad features 10 players with international experience as products of the Women’s National Team systems in Australia, Canada, Colombia, England, New Zealand and the United States.

 “There’s no doubt that recruiting is the lifeblood of any program at this level, and we are certainly fortunate to have someone like Debbie leading our recruiting efforts,” Lee said.
 “She is an outstanding evaluator of talent and has the ability to target the players we feel can thrive in our program both on and off the field.
 That’s been a key in building the foundation we have now.”

 Hensley compiled a 60-52-9 record in six years at Western Carolina after starting the program from scratch prior to the 1999 season.
 She led the Catamounts to a 10-9-1 record and a Southern Conference Tournament appearance in her inaugural season and was named the SoCon Coach of the Year in 2001 after guiding the team to the Southern Conference regular season title with a 16-6 overall record and 8-2 mark in league play.